Aantrreksh/sql-query/sqlref/timeseries_matching.md

 `[a,b,c,d] [a,b,c] [a,b] [a] [b,c,d] [b,c] [b] [c,d] [c] [d]`

-The subsequences of the sequence [a,b,c,d] are the sublists that are described previously, plus the following non-contiguous sequences:
+The subsequences of the sequence [a,b,c,d] are the sublists that are described previously, plus the following noncontiguous sequences:

 `[a,b,d] [a,c,d] [a,c] [b,d] [a,d]`